Aerolfos/aerial_realistic_ships/README.md

 Customized and updated fork of [Realistic Ships](https://steamcommunity.com/sharedfiles/filedetails/?id=725596168).

+This mod features 6 new ship classes:

+- Support Cruisers
+- Electronic Attack Cruisers
+- Battlecruisers
+- Fleet Carriers
+- Lanceships
+- Guardian or Dreadnought

 ## Installation
 Steam owners can subscribe to the [Steam Workshop version of the mod](https://steamcommunity.com/sharedfiles/filedetails/?id=2815979895).

 You can find manual installation instructions [here](https://github.com/Aerolfos/stellaris_mod_deploy_action/wiki/Mod-Installation).

+Downloads for the current and past versions are [here](https://github.com/Aerolfos/aerial_realistic_ships/releases).

 ## Credits
 Realistic Ships was originally created by Tal Ara'nh.
 Many thanks for the great mod.